thegworld/gtx-browser/docs/code_reviews.md

     * If there are objections, then the decision should be escalated to the [../ATL_OWNERS](../ATL_OWNERS) for resolution.

-Note: For the purpose of not slowing down code review, Chromium removes inactive owners (e.g., those who made no contributions for multiple quarters) on a regular basis.
+Note: For the purpose of not slowing down code review, GTx Browser removes inactive owners (e.g., those who made no contributions for multiple quarters) on a regular basis.
 The script does not take into account personal situations like a long leave.
 If you were inactive only for a certain period of time